Experienced Springfield Estate Planning Attorneys Ready To Serve You

 Power of Attorney

-In either case, a power of attorney allows you to choose the person you trust the most to make extremely important decisions for you—sometimes literally involving life and death.
-A Springfield estate planning attorney can help you draft your powers of attorney and advise you on how to choose the right person for the job.
+A power of attorney allows you to choose the person you trust the most to make extremely important decisions for you.
+Sometimes said decisions literally involve life and death.
+If you become unable to manage your own affairs and you have not appointed another to do so for you, then a court may have to appoint a conservator in a public hearing.
+This may take a long time and cost a significant amount of money.
+In addition, without a power of attorney, your end-of-life preferences and other health-care-related matters may go unobserved.
+A Springfield estate planning attorney can help you draft your power of attorney forms.
+We can also advise you on how to choose the right person for the job.

 Experienced Springfield Estate Planning Lawyers Can Help